 Sneaking a console table behind your sofa (regardless of what you place on it) is also a good way to help streamline the layout of your great room if the space also happens to include your front entryway.
 Foyers are generally designed to direct you inside, but when they open on a large, barrier-free room, it can leave guests feeling a little bit adrift.
 Adding an entry table might not seem like a big change, but it can help guide and define the space more than you might think.
 Not only will it give you the visual cue of where to go (and that the space is meant to be distinct), but also the simple functionality of a table to drop your keys and set down your mail – all while hiding the back of your sofa.

 Skip The Specialized Table In Favor Of A Desk

-All that said, sofa tables don’t have to be just for show, and aren’t the only thing you can put behind your sofa.
-Just about any piece of furniture can disguise the back of your sofa, and with a little effort you can make that space do so much more.
+All that said, sofa tables don’t have to be just for show.
+Just about any piece of furniture can disguise the back of your sofa; with a little effort, you can make that space do so much more.
 For example: you can turn it into a home office.
 Yes, you read that right.
 Instead of a sofa table, set up a good sized desk and chair.
-As with lamps, this works better or worse depending on your power needs, but if you need to do a few hours work at home on a laptop, this is the perfect way to do it.
-You won’t be sacrificing much floor space, your desk surface is out of line of sight for most of the gathering spaces in your great room, and if you’re working alone, you can switch on the TV for a little background noise.
-A nice accent chair won’t look out of place, and if you’re worried about blocking your walkways, it’s not hard to find a desk with a chair that will fit entirely underneath it when it isn’t in use.
+As with lamps, outlets will be a limiting factor.
+But for a few hours work on a laptop?
+Perfect.
+You won’t sacrifice much floor space, your desk is out of line of sight for most of your great room, and if you’re working alone, you can switch on the TV for background noise.
+An accent chair won’t look out of place, and if you’re worried about blocking your walkways, it’s not hard to find a desk with a chair that stows underneath it.

 …Or Even A Bar Table